-Urbanization and demand for housing
+Urbanization and Demand for Housing

-Currently, we face a high demand for housing.
-At ARAUCO we want to be part of the solution, providing materials and technology so that the construction of the future is made of wood.
+There is currently a high demand for housing.
+At ARAUCO, we want to be part of the solution.
+By providing sustainable materials and technology, we ensure that future construction will be made from wood.

 Low carbon buildings